WhatYouThing/SimpleSniper/README.md

 - Server ban logging (be notified when you or other users get banned from your servers)
 - Server leave logging (notifies when you leave servers, even if its a kick or a server deletion)
 - Note commands (run script commands by typing them into user notes on discord)
+- Giveaway joiner (automatically join giveaways that are started in your servers, highly configurable)

 # Note Commands
 - this script makes use out of one of the most useless discord features, the user notes.